 We’ve discussed the specific benefits of these poses, but every yoga pose, including the ones above, offer dancers a benefit that will help them during their performances.
 Yoga helps dancers focus on their bodies, their form, but it also helps them concentrate on their breathing and therefore perfects their breathing techniques.
 This is extremely helpful to dancers, especially during intense routines that are particularly exhausting and often push a dancer to his/her limits.
 Breathing correctly will help push a dancer past their current limits and help them finish strong during even the toughest of routines.

-Every dancer who’s passionate about their craft should incorporate yoga into their lives.
+Every dance studio and dancer who’s passionate about their craft should incorporate yoga into their lives.
 No dancer can pass up the opportunity to tone their muscles, open up their body, and increase flexibility as well as improve their balance, helping them remain stable and in perfect form no matter how challenging a routine may be.
 Dancers who do yoga on a regular basis are more stable, more energized, and more prepared for the challenges that await them in their career.